dipankardas011/dipankardas-portfolio/content/diary/Feb25.md

 description = "Let's talk about my February 2025"
 +++

+# Date 2025-02-03 2025-02-09
+* ksctl cli to core all the features are done
+* vaction mode one ;)
+* quantum computing with qiskit
+* software design patterns

 # Date 2025-02-02
 * ksctl azure pricing with properties of vm, disks, aks